AndrewJAHogue/input-remapper-xautopresets/README.md

 ```
 In this example, when using the FireDragon web browser (Class Name `firedragon`), any time a browser tab whose title includes the string `- YouTube -` is active, `Media.json` will be enabled on this device.
 For all other tabs, `FireDragon.json` will be enabled

-### input-remapper-xautopresets.service
+### input-remapper-kdeautopresets.service
 You can modify `Environment=DISPLAY=:0` to limit which displays the service monitors.
 Avoid other modifications unless you know what you're doing.

-Use `systemctl --user daemon-reload` every time you make changes to `input-remapper-xautopresets.service`
+Use `systemctl --user daemon-reload` every time you make changes to `input-remapper-kdeautopresets.service`